blekenbleu/Fake8/README.md

 ## Status 9 Mar 2023
 - unable to get both COM ports working robustly in a single plugin.
   Simply create properties from Custom Serial port messages in `Fake7` plugin;
   then, use those properties in `Fake8` plugin for Arduino.
   This will not impact game latency, since telemetry will not come thru Custom Serial plugin.
 - look into [building both plugins in a single project](https://stackoverflow.com/questions/3867113/visual-studio-one-project-with-several-dlls-as-output)
   [**search results**](https://duckduckgo.com/?q=visual+studio+multiple+%22dlls%22+in+one+solution)

 ## Status 10 Mar 2023
-- Perhaps the problem is Fake7 hanging on write back to Custom Serial via com0com;
+- The problem is Fake7 hanging on write back to Custom Serial via com0com;
   Read works ok, and and both Read and Write work to e.g. Arduio Serial Monitor.
   Changed F8.ini `Fake8rcv` setting to `f9` from `Arduino`, so that Fake7 could read a property that changes without Fake8.

 ## Status 11 Mar 2023